growfatlikeme/capstone_private/README.md

    https://learn.microsoft.com/en-us/windows/wsl/install

    Windows Subsystem for Linux (WSL) enables users to run a Linux environment directly on Windows machines.
 This is valuable because most programming workflows are designed around Unix-based operating systems, with macOS being one such derivative.
 Software engineers who use Windows typically rely on WSL to ensure compatibility with tools and environments commonly used on Linux systems.
 Before installing WSL, it is recommended to update Windows to the latest version to avoid potential issues.
-   Windows Subsystem for Linux (WSL) enables users to run a Linux environment directly on Windows machines.
-This is valuable because most programming workflows are designed around Unix-based operating systems, with macOS being one such derivative.
-Software engineers who use Windows typically rely on WSL to ensure compatibility with tools and environments commonly used on Linux systems.
-Before installing WSL, it is recommended to update Windows to the latest version to avoid potential issues.

    a.
 Install WSL here.